GHAFRI/Writeups/Web/Notes.md

 Add more %2F inbetween if needed.

 ## Tomcat Manager
 Apache Tomcat has a `manager`, so inorder to access him we place this at the end of the url `/manager/html`.
+If luck still isnt on our side, we add tomcat default credentials too at the begining of the url, such as: `http://tomcat:tomcat@host:proxy/manager/html`

 ### Tools